paulboone/gameboard/README.md

 - scale the game board styles (not use fixed pixels)
 - some means of coordinating display size between two people?
 - full-screen mode

+## Code Documentation

+- cards are arranged in stacks.
+- in a stack, the "base" card is the one on the bottom (which has the lowest z-index).
+- it is the base card that snaps to a grid.
+- each card placed onto another card is offset down and to the right (and to a higher z-index), by default.
+- if a stack is more than 10 cards, than it is arranged as a conpact stack, which is just each card is placed slightly (~ 0.5px) to the right.
+- a spread stack is arranged the same way as a default stack, except in reverse, so:
+  - it is aligned according to the top card, not the base card.
+  - the stack is offset up and to the left, instead of down and to the right.
+- when the spread stack is unspread, the base card should still be aligned with the grid.

+## Plan

+- drag and drop individual cards, snap to grid
+- stack cards on top of one another, linked list should work.
+- change stack display mode to default, compact, reverse default.